tybkyk/ShareTextBook/README.md

 					 2，if you want to create a link to logout,please call:userlogin.jsp?action=logout 3, estimate the parameter of session or url before you use them, do like this: if (request.getParameter("xxx") != null) {
-							//than use them ,do what you wanna do.
+							//then use them ,do what you wanna do.
 						}

 						***Attention!!!!!!!!!***session.getAttribute("xxx") needs to be included in the try {}catch(){}
-						***Because request.getParameter("xxx")(even xxx doesn't exist) will not cause any error but session.getAttribute("xxx") will!!
+						***Because request.getParameter("xxx")(even xxx doesn't exist) will not cause any error but session.getAttribute("xxx") will not!!